Dear 5S Parent(s)/Guardian(s), April 19, 2026

 WHAT YOU CAN HELP WITH AT HOME: Please assist your child in getting in the habit of using their planner that will benefit them for years to come (and write your initials indicating they have done their work).

-Students have also begun a short project on when to use commas properly.
+Students will soon begin a short project on when to use commas properly.
 The project is called “Comma Corral”.
 Students will learn eight rules when to use commas correctly.
 Then, they’ll write an example sentence using that rule.
 Finally, they will create a four slide presentation with another student (or two) with a jingle to help their classmates (and younger elementary students they will present to) remember the rule using a tune everyone would be familiar with.

 Students will also be able to improve their non-fiction reading skills using Scholastic News magazine.
 Students get to keep the magazines.
 Sometimes, we’ll work through them as a class, while other times students will be able to enjoy them independently.

 Friends and family members of mine have donated money for your child to receive their own book each month this school year!
 See the Class Facebook page for a picture and video of when they received the first book.
-They received their September book yesterday.
-They will be writing official thank yous to our book sponsors in the coming weeks.
+They have already received their September book.
+They did a wonderful job writing an official thank you to our book sponsors with wonderful illustrations.

 MAKING CONNECTIONS - In addition to recording nightly pages read during the 30 minutes read at home, students have been writing two connections they’ve made with that day’s reading in their reading journal stored online in Google Classroom (TT=text-to-text connection; TS=text-to-self; TW=text-to-world).
 Usually, students are able to record the connections in their journal during school reading.
 It may be a good conversation piece to ask your child what connection they made that day.